Download PDF checklist shown in the picture here: Check List of What To Bring to The Hospital

 Change of clothes

 If you plan on your significant other staying the night, a new set of clothes would come in handy.
-If you are interested in using the labor tub and would like your significant other in the tub with you, the nursing staff would appreciate if you packed him swim suite!
+If you are interested in using the labor tub or shower and would like your significant other to join you, the nursing staff would appreciate if you packed him swim suite!

-*Make sure your significant other brings the right attitude!
+*Make sure your significant other brings the right mindset!
 Have your support person come prepared by reading “How to Support Her Through Labor and Delivery”.

 Baby’s Hospital List